 I analyzed TTI's work more patiently here, so I'll cut to the chase now.
 TTI believes that traffic congestion is a valid measure of people's ability to access the resources of their city.
-They do not measure actual travel times for all people, or the liberty and economic liberty that a good urban transporation system offers.
+They do not measure actual travel times for all people, or the liberty and economic opportunity that a good urban transporation system offers.
 They apply these things as factors to a degree, but their bottom line is road congestion.

 Specifically, their metric is the difference in travel times, by car, between travel time on congested roads and the same roads in a free-flow condition.
 In other words, their baseline utopian condition is abundant free-flowing roads at all times of day.
 (That condition is actually an economic impossibility in a city above a certain size with a healthy economy and no road pricing.)